fronx/cplusplus/1_arraysize_fold.md

 If we want to know the size of an array, it seems like a rather smart idea to just ask the compiler what it is, rather than computing it somehow (e.g. by dividing the size (in bytes) of the array by the size of its first element, or by looping through the array and counting).

-The way you can do that in C++ is by defining a generic function, i.e. a function that works on multiple types that either get filled in by a human programmer or by the compiler, and working with the information that's available when it matches a given function call.
-And here is how you do that:
+You can talk to the compiler and get at the information it has by writing a function template that contains placeholders for parameters that either get filled in by a human programmer or by the compiler.
+Here is how you do that:

 ```cpp
 template <typename T, std::size_t Size>